Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Experimental Setup

-We conducted our first set of experiments on both datasets with various privacy budget distributions.
-For simplicity, we assigned one of two different budgets (a higher and a lower budget) to every data point in the private dataset randomly.
-We varied the ratio of data points having the higher budget among $25\%$, $50\%$, and $75\%$.
-The lower budget was set to $\log 2 \approx 0.69$ over all experiments while we assigned the higher budget from $\log 4$, $\log 8$, and $\log 16$.

-Using logarithmic values provides more intuitive comparison among the privacy budgets since the formulation of DP (\Cref{df:Differential Privacy}) uses $\exp(\varepsilon)$.
+We conduct our first set of experiments on both datasets with various privacy budget distributions.
+We use two privacy groups in the experiments reported in this section as a micro-analysis to clearly show the differences between our variants, and to avoid a combinatorial explosion of privacy budgets and distributions being depicted.
+We assign one of two different budgets (a higher and a lower budget) to every data point in the private dataset at random.
+We vary the ratio of data points having the higher budget among $25\%$, $50\%$, and $75\%$.
+The lower budget is set to $\log 2 \approx 0.69$ over all experiments while we assign the higher budget from $\log 4$, $\log 8$, and $\log 16$.
+Using logarithmic values provides a more intuitive comparison among the privacy budgets since the formulation of DP (\Cref{df:Differential Privacy}) uses $\exp(\varepsilon)$.
 Hence, an $\varepsilon = \log s$ for any real $s \geq 1$ is half of a privacy budget $\varepsilon' = \log 2s$.
 For example with our chosen budgets, a budget of $\varepsilon = \log 8$ is four times as high as a budget of $\varepsilon' = \log 2$.
-The data and resulting labels that were produced until any data point's privacy budget was exhausted were used to train the student models.
+The data and resulting labels that are produced until any data point's privacy budget is exhausted are used to train the student models.